 Police arrest a 2nd man in connection with Sacramento mass shooting

-While hospitalized, he remained under police supervision.
+While hospitalized, he remains under police supervision.
 He was taken into custody Tuesday morning and charged with possession of a firearm by a prohibited person and possession of a machine gun.

 The two suspects are related

-A day earlier, police announced the other arrest in the shooting — Martin's brother.
+A day earlier, police announced another arrest in the shooting — Martin's brother.

 Dandrae Martin, 26, was charged with assault and illegal firearm possession.

-Other than the two arrests, police have released only small details of what transpired early Sunday.
+Other than the two arrests, police have released only small details about what transpired early Sunday.
 Investigators are seeking information from the public on other suspects and what, exactly, happened.

 The shooting followed a large fight